vasilisanagno/FlyNow-Airline-Android-App/README.md

 1. Ensure PostgreSQL is installed on your machine.
 2. Navigate to the `creationOfDatabase` folder: `cd creationOfDatabase`
-3. Execute the Python script to initialize the database: `python3 creationOfDatabase.py`
+3. Execute the Python script to initialize the database: `python creationOfDatabase.py`

 ## Usage